MelSaFer/MelSaFer/README.md

 I'm Software engineering student at Instituto Tecnológico de Costa Rica, currently studying the fifth semester.

 At this point in my career, I have worked with SQL and nonSQL databases like MySQL, MongoDB and others.
-I hace also worked with different programming models and languages like Python, Java and C++.
+I have also worked with different programming models and languages like Python, Java and C++.
 Now, I'm learning more about databases and software requirements, also, I want to learn about cybersecurity, machine learning and others.

 I consider myself as a creative person, with the ability of solving problems, I also enjoy teamwork, because it gives me the opportunity to learn about other people and their skills.
 I also love trying new things and learning more about technology and related subjects.